Updated in November, 2020.

 Isn't that awesome?

-The recorded responses were based on the questions we asked after they attended the interview on Talview Platform.
+The recorded responses were based on the questions we asked after candidates attended the interview on the Talview platform.

-Coaching teams, especially sales teams, is the second most common use of video interviewing after hiring.
-Coaching video apps are used to help new team members practice customer interactions and objection handling as much as they want.
+Coaching teams, especially sales teams, are the second most common users of video interviewing after hiring.
+Coaching videos are used to help new team members practice customer interactions and objection handling as much as they want.

 Coaching is becoming a popular use case.

 Best responses are also showcased for the benefit of the entire team as a part of video coaching.
-Such online HR interviewing coaches are considered one of the best ways to accelerate sales.
+Such online HR interviewing coaches are considered one of the best ways to accelerate sales within the organization.

-Future of video interviewing is already here.
-Talview launched Talview Behavioural Insights earlier this years which builds a behavioral profile of a candidate based on video interview answers and became the first company to do so.
+The future of video interviewing is already here.
+Talview launched Talview Behavioural Insights (also known as TBI)earlier this year, which builds a behavioral profile of a candidate based on the responses received during the video interview and is the first platform to do so.

-Talview Talent Insights also uses extraction of key info from video interviews to build a relevance score for each candidate to a particular job description.
+TBI also uses extraction of key information from video interviews to build a relevance score for each candidate to a particular job description.

 Video interviewing is a terrific tool for busy recruiters and hiring managers.
-It accomplishes almost everything an in-person interview can, but with much greater time flexibility in location and scheule.
+It accomplishes almost everything an in-person interview can but with much greater time and location flexibility Along with many other features.

 It also provides the ability to pass interviews around for group feedback instead of coordinating with multiple panelists to meet the candidate at the same given time.

-On one hand, you can give more candidates an opportunity to tell their story than just reject them based on resumes and on the other hand you can save your precious in-person opportunities for the real stars.
+On the one hand, you can give more candidates an opportunity to tell their story rather than just rejecting them based on resumes.
+On the other hand, you can save your precious time to select the real stars.